-AccountingThe accounting major is designed to prepare students for a professional career in public accounting, managerial accounting, tax accounting or governmental accounting.
+AccountingThe Bachelor’s in Accounting program and Accounting minor are designed to prepare students for a professional career in public accounting, managerial accounting, tax accounting or governmental accounting.
 The Bachelor’s curriculum stresses professional ethics.
-It is excellent preparation for graduate study in accounting, business administration or law.
+Our undergraduate programs are excellent preparation for graduate study in accounting, business administration or law.

 Located in Kansas City, the Park School of Business is one of the most progressive business schools in the United States - one that is clearly on the move.
 The faculty and staff of the Park School of Business are constantly taking the pulse of the business world to make sure our programs are on the cutting edge of management know-how and technological innovations that will shape business education and practice well into the 21st century.